PixelsCamp/pixels_camp_2016_talks/personality-hacking-with-node-nlp-and-houdini.md

 On the server we use Node to interface with Natural Language Processing APIs.
 On the client we use WebAudio to explore the dimensions of sound, and experiment with emerging CSS Houdini APIs to play with visualizations.

 The session steps through the open source project code, analyzes the outcomes, and considers real world applications for the concepts.
+We'll dig deeper into CSS Houdini ... taking more time to walk through the creation of a new custom CSS class as a demo.

 Speaker Bio
 -----------